iurnah/ruihan.org/docs/leetcode/heap/notes.md

 * Notice if the elements in the queue is some complex container or object, you have to declare `priority_queue` with its underline container type, and the binary predicate `std::greater` if necessary.
-Here is example in the solution of the problem [Minimum Unique Word Abbreviation](#minimum-unique-word-abbreviation)
+Here is an example in the solution of the problem [Minimum Unique Word Abbreviation](#minimum-unique-word-abbreviation)

     ```C++